 For our full legal glossary and more legal research sources, register for a free Lexis+ trial

-Declaration of a director's interests in an existing transaction or
+Declaration of a director's interests in a proposed transaction or

 Discover our 10 Flowcharts on Transaction